BY SOFO ARCHON

 To me, if there’s anything we need more of, it’s intimate looks, warm hugs, kind words, and generous smiles.
 Not candy canes, scented candles and Christmas-themed socks.
 In other words, we need more of human connection and less of what humans can get for us.

 Having said that, I’m not trying to suggest that offering material objects as gifts to people is bad or wrong.
 It can actually be a great thing, depending on what those gifts are and to whom we give them.
 If we give people things that can improve the quality of their lives, then that’s totally fine.
-But what’s the point of giving people stuff they don’t need and which is soon going to end up as waste in landfills?
-Would it not be far better if, for example, we spent our excess money to help those in need — the poor, the homeless, the underserved — whether directly or by supporting individuals and organizations that are trying to make our world a better place?
+But what’s the point of giving people stuff they don’t need and that will soon end up as waste in landfills?
+Would it not be much better if, for example, we spent our excess money to help those in need — the poor, the homeless, the underserved — whether directly or by supporting individuals and organizations that are trying to turn our world into a more beautiful place?